'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 • avoiding excessive cold/raw foods and late-night eating

-🍏 TCM supportive foods often include:
+🍏 Commonly recommended foods include:

 • Steamed leafy greens and root vegetables